SHARE PURCHASE AGREEMENT

 This obligation shall survive termination or Completion and shall continue without limit in time in respect of trade secrets, and for a period of three (3) years in respect of other confidential information.

 Each party shall comply with its obligations under the UK GDPR and the Data Protection Act 2018 in respect of any personal data (as defined therein) disclosed or processed in connection with the due diligence, Completion and post-Completion integration.
 The parties shall co-operate in respect of any data-subject rights requests and any data-breach notifications required under Article 33 UK GDPR.
-Where appropriate, the parties shall enter into a controller-to-controller data-sharing arrangement in accordance with Article 26 UK GDPR.
+Where appropriate, the parties shall enter into a controller-to-controller data-sharing arrangement in accordance with Article 26 UK GDPR, and shall ensure that any international transfer of personal data is made on the basis of a UK Addendum to the EU Standard Contractual Clauses or an alternative lawful transfer mechanism.

 GOVERNING LAW, JURISDICTION AND GENERAL